Forced marriage: Historical context

-In Western countries, during the past decades, the nature of marriage—especially with regard to the importance of marital procreation and the ease of divorce—has changed dramatically, which has led to less social and familial pressure to get married, providing more freedom of choice in regard to choosing a spouse.
+In Western countries, during the past decades, the nature of marriage—especially with regard to the importance of marital procreation and the ease of divorce—has changed dramatically, which has led to less social and familial pressure to get married, providing more freedom of choice concerning choosing a spouse.

 Historically, forced marriage was also used to require a captive (slave or prisoner of war) to integrate with the host community, and accept his or her fate.
 One example is the English blacksmith John R. Jewitt, who spent three years as a captive of the Nootka people on the Pacific Northwest Coast in 1802–1805.
 He was ordered to marry, because the council of chiefs thought that a wife and family would reconcile him to staying with his captors for life.
 Jewitt was given a choice between forced marriage for himself and capital punishment for both him and his "father" (a fellow captive).
 "Reduced to this sad extremity, with death on the one side, and matrimony on the other, I thought proper to choose what appeared to me the least of the two evils" (p154).

 Forced marriage was also practiced by authoritarian governments as a way to meet population targets.
-The Khmer Rouge regime in Cambodia systematically forced people into marriages, in order to increase the population and continue the revolution.These marriage ceremonies consisted of no fewer than three couples and could be as large as 160 couples.
+The Khmer Rouge regime in Cambodia systematically forced people into marriages, to increase the population and continue the revolution.These marriage ceremonies consisted of no fewer than three couples and could be as large as 160 couples.
 Generally, the village chief or a senior leader of the community would approach both parties and inform them that they were to be married and the time and place the marriage would occur.
 Often, the marriage ceremony would be the first time the future spouses would meet.
 Parents and other family members were not allowed to participate in selecting the spouse or to attend the marriage ceremony.
 The Khmer Rouge maintained that parental authority was unnecessary because it "w[as] to be everyone's 'mother and father.'"

 Raptio is a Latin term referring to the large scale abduction of women, (kidnapping) either for marriage or enslavement (particularly sexual slavery).
 The practice is surmised to have been common since anthropological antiquity.

 In the 21st century, forced marriages have come to attention in European countries, within the context of immigration from cultures in which they are common.
 The Istanbul Convention prohibits forced marriages (see Article 37).